Zamiell/racing-plus/docs/challenges.md

 ### Instant Starting Item

 The "instant starting item" mechanic from season 2 also applies to this season.
-(Many speedrunners think that resetting for items is boring.)
+(There are no build bans.)

 <br>